 The library is not responsible for the safety or security of personal items left unattended in the library (e.g. laptops, cell phones, books, purses, sunglasses, keys, etc.).
 Personal items found by the library staff will be placed in the "Lost and Found" shelf behind the circulation desk.
 There they will remain until claimed or the end of the semester.
 The library staff is not responsible for verifying ownership of lost and found items.
 Unclaimed items will be discarded at the end of each semester.

-All are welcome to use The Master's College Robert L. Powell Library and its resources in house provided decorum appropriate to the mission and ministry of The Master's College Library are maintained (see LIBRARY DEMEANOR above).
+All are welcome to use The Master's University Robert L. Powell Library and its resources in house provided decorum appropriate to the mission and ministry of The Master's University Library are maintained (see LIBRARY DEMEANOR above).

 Guest login for using the computers to access the Internet, email or other programs available on the network is available by asking at the circulation desk or the reference desk.

-Visitors and resident card holders will be held accountable for abiding by the same policies, procedures and copyright laws as those of The Master's College community.
-Details of these policies, procedures and services are available at this Web site under the menu options "Library Services" and "About the Library".
+Visitors and resident card holders will be held accountable for abiding by the same policies, procedures and copyright laws as those of The Master's University community.
+Details of these policies, procedures and services are available at this Web site under the menu options "Library Services" and "About the Library" as well as "LibGuides".
 Special circulation restrictions apply to resident card holders.
 Those who are unable to meet these requirements will have the privilege of using this library revoked and if called for, prosecuted to the fullest extent of the law.

-For your convenience, you may set up an appointment with Miss Alegra Weaver, the Circulation Manager, to complete the above process of gaining a Resident library card.
-Miss Weaver may be contacted through firstname.lastname@example.org or you may call (661)362-2272.
+For your convenience, you may set up an appointment with Miss Chloe Gustke, the Circulation Manager, to complete the above process of gaining a Resident library card.
+Miss Gustke may be contacted through firstname.lastname@example.org or you may call (661)362-2272.

 *The library director reserves the right to deny or revoke library privileges to any visitor or resident card holder at anytime.